jgusta/match/README.md

 This library was a personal challenge to see if such a pattern matching function could be made in Typescript.
 It is not for everyone.
 It is not ready for production.
 It may add unnecessary complexity to your code.

-## Contributing

-Contributions are welcome, if you are inteactionParamsed.
-I think this is of limited use and almost a 'code golf' sort of endeavor.
-It mostly works, but there is a lot of room for improvement.